 - Vela Straža: Visit the highest peak on the island Vela Straža.
 Enjoy the sights of old stone houses, olive groves, lively town centers, and old churches.
 Oh, and don’t forget to visit the local taverns and treat yourself to fabulous local cuisine and excellent Dalmatian wine.

 - Bike: There are numerous bike paths on the island to explore.
 The mapped paths (asphalt and unpaved trails) connect the island towns and villages.

 - Sea Kayaking: Try sea kayaking.
 Kayak rental is available in the towns of Nečujam and Maslinica.

-- See the Island by Scooter: If you are just visiting for a day, rent a scooter and visit many beaches, taverns, and cafes on the island.
+- See the Island by Scooter: If you are just visiting for a day, rent a scooter and visit many beaches, taverns, and cafes.

-Local Tip: from the main port make Stomorska your first spot and visit a cafe called Africa, enjoy refreshing cocktails and swimming in the crystal clear waters in front of the cafe.
+Local Tip: from the main port, make Stomorska your first spot and visit a cafe called Africa, enjoy refreshing cocktails, and swim in the crystal clear waters in front of the cafe.

-There is a network of ferries that conveniently runs between all of these top islands in Croatia to visit.
-These ships are certainly not glamorous sailboats, to say the least, but they do get you to the islands at a very affordable rate, allowing you more time (and money) to actually to explore the islands!
+A network of ferries conveniently runs between these top islands in Croatia to visit.
+These ships are certainly not glamorous sailboats, to say the least, but they get you to the islands at a very affordable rate, allowing you more time (and money) to explore the islands!
 It is not easy to see them all (like we said), but here is one idea for a week-long vacay.

-Local Tip: If you want to bring a car on board the ferry, the price will obviously be higher.
-It is also important to note that the car ferries do not operate on all routes.
+Local Tip: The price will obviously be higher if you want to bring a car onboard the ferry.
+It is also important to note that car ferries do not operate on all routes.
 Additionally, you will need to book early in peak season.